What Is a Virtual Restaurant (aka Ghost Restaurant)?

 Maybe your kitchen has all the friers and oil you need.
 And maybe it's starting to get warm out and you have a hunch that people will be looking for summery comfort food to indulge in after a night of dancing or an afternoon of lounging in the park across the street.

-So maybe you get the idea to test out a virtual concept, let's call it Johnny's Fish Fry.
-You create a logo for $50, and call up your mom for a refresher on how to make those taco's she used to make when you just a kid.
+So maybe you get an idea to test out a virtual concept, let's call it Johnny's Fish Fry.
+You create a logo for $50, and call up your mom for a refresher on how to make the taco's she used to make for you when you were a kid.

-You catch up with your moms for a bit, she yells at you for not calling more often, and you tell her about your Johnny's Fish Fry idea.
+You catch up with your mom for a bit, she yells at you for not calling more often, and you tell her about your Johnny's Fish Fry concept.
 She's so excited to help, and you both work out small menu to compliment those amazing tacos using a few high-quality, in season, ingredients in creative ways.

-From there, you go through the delivery app research checklist (above) to figure out what third party delivery apps are big in your area (see list above) you can sign up for.
+From there, you go through the delivery app research checklist (above) to figure out what third party delivery apps are big in your area (and that you can sign up for).
 Some will accept your concept, some won't.
-Once you get on a deliver app platrom, turn the app on, set up your menu and you're fish fry concept is ready to go.
+Once you get on a delivery app platrom, turn the app on, upload your menu and you're fish fry concept is ready to go.